docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-True if this is an environment layer in a Ray-traced 3D composition.
-Setting this attribute to true automatically makes the layer 3D (`threeDLayer` becomes true).
+`true` if this is an environment layer in a Ray-traced 3D composition.
+Setting this attribute to `true` automatically makes the layer 3D (`threeDLayer` becomes true).

 #### Type